Woh Chokri: Plot

-The daughter takes up her mother's job as maidservant in the house of a widower (Om Puri) of 15 years.
+The daughter takes up her mother's job as maidservant in the house of a widower of 15 years.
 He seems genuinely concerned for the welfare of the girl and slowly gains her trust and finally asks her to come live with him despite the age gap.
 After some initial reluctance, the girl finally accepts and starts living with Om Puri, and briefly the young girl is restored to a secure life free of want.
 Her protector then dies of a heart attack.
 His relatives accuse the girl of murder and she is taken into custody and questioned by the police.
 After a few months, she is released for lack of evidence.
 Left to her own devices, she works for a time as a prostitute.

 In Mumbai, she lives in the railway station with three other street children, even acquiring a status of leadership among them.
 One day, she learns that her father is coming to the city from Delhi and will be giving a conference.
 She decides to attend and during the conference, she gets up and starts shouting to her father that she is his daughter.
 Lalit ignores her calls and she is escorted out by the police and left a few miles down the road.

 She then realizes that her mother was right and that her father had really abandoned them to their fate.
 Faced with the cruelty that life can show, she is walking along, loudly lamenting her fate and reviling life, when one of her father's henchmen slips up behind her, and brutally kills her.
-The movie ends with her dying on the grass.
+The film ends with her dying on the grass.